pomerium/pomerium/docs/configuration/readme.md

 }
 ```

 If no certificate is specified, one will be generated and the base64'd public key will be added to the logs.
-Note, hoever, that this key be unique to each service, ephemerial, and will not be accessible via the authenticate service's `jwks_uri` endpoint.
+Note, however, that this key be unique to each service, ephemeral, and will not be accessible via the authenticate service's `jwks_uri` endpoint.

 [base64 encoded]: https://en.wikipedia.org/wiki/Base64
 [environmental variables]: https://en.wikipedia.org/wiki/Environment_variable